Skip to Content

 Lowry & Baker

-We couldn’t write a guide to the best Notting Hill brunches and not feature Lowry & Baker – a self-described breakfast and brunch restaurant.
+We couldn’t write this best brunches guide and not feature Lowry & Baker – a self-described breakfast and brunch restaurant.

 Homemade granola?
 Naturally.
 Homemade brioche topped with eggs or berries and ricotta?
 Coming right up.
+Corn fritters stack?
+Not to be missed!
 There’s a reason that people find themselves returning to Lowry & Baker again and again.

 Granger & Co.